sodadata/docs/soda-library/python_api.md

 `path` is a string that typically is the path to a directory, but it can also be a configuration file. ~ will be expanded to the user home dir the directory in which to search for configuration files.

-`recursive` is a bool controls if nested directories also will be scanned.
+`recursive` is a bool that controls if nested directories also will be scanned.
 Default recursive=True.

-`suffixes` optional list of strings and is used when recursively scanning directories to only load files having a given extension or suffix.
+`suffixes` is an optional list of strings and is used when recursively scanning directories to only load files having a given extension or suffix.
 Default suffixes=[".yml", ".yaml"]
 <br/><br/>

 ```python